Octane Lighting

 In Blender®, there are multiple methods for illuminating a scene using OctaneRender®.
 OctaneRender offers sophisticated lighting through the use of Environments, Emissions, and Object light sources.
 For additional details on Environment and Emission lighting, please refer to the Shader Section.
-Below, you'll find a list of Octane Object Lights utilized in conjunction with materials and emissions.
+Below are the available Octane Object Lights utilized in conjunction with materials and emissions.

 Figure 1: Octane Lighting List